moraes575/game-voting-backend/README.md

-# Game Voting - Back-end
+# Game Voting - Back-End
 REST API for a game voting system, being able to view the games, votes and consult the results in a personalized way

 ## How to  Run